-If your child is unwell out of hours and it cannot wait until your surgery is open again then you should contact your GP Out of Hours service.
+If your child is unwell outside of your GP’s opening hours and it cannot wait then you should contact your GP Out of Hours service.
 The phone number for the Out of Hours GP service is 0300 1235060.

 If on assessment your GP feels your child needs input from the paediatric team, this will be discussed by your GP with a paediatric consultant.
-If they need further assessment and it is during the opening hours of the PAU, they will be sent to the Royal Glamorgan Hospital.
+If they need further assessment and it is in the hours of the PAU, they will be sent to the Royal Glamorgan Hospital.

-If it is felt that your child would need overnight admission or it is out of hours then they will be referred to Prince Charles Hospital.
+If it is felt that your child would need overnight admission then they will be referred to Prince Charles Hospital.

 The majority of children sent to the PAU will be discharged home.
-However, if they need to stay in hospital, transport arrangements will be made.
+However, if they need to stay in hospital they will need to be transferred to another hospital.